 - Implantable pellets.
 Testosterone containing pellets (Testopel) are surgically implanted under the skin and need to be placed every three to six months.

 Taking testosterone orally isn't recommended for long-term hormone replacement because it might cause liver problems.

-Keep in mind that testosterone therapy carries various risks, including contributing to sleep apnea, stimulating noncancerous growth of the prostate, enlarging breasts, limiting sperm production and stimulating growth of existing prostate cancer.
+Keep in mind that testosterone therapy carries various risks, including contributing to sleep apnea, stimulating noncancerous growth of the prostate, enlarging breasts, limiting sperm production, stimulating growth of existing prostate cancer and blood clots forming in the veins.
 Recent research also suggests testosterone therapy might increase your risk of a heart attack.

 - Prevent osteoporosis.
 If hypogonadism occurs during adulthood, make lifestyle and dietary changes to prevent osteoporosis.
 Regular exercise and adequate amounts of calcium and vitamin D to maintain bone strength are important to reduce the risk of osteoporosis.
 The Institute of Medicine recommends 1,000 milligrams (mg) of calcium and 600 international units (IUs) of vitamin D a day for men ages 19 to 70.
 That recommendation increases to 1,200 mg of calcium and 800 IUs of vitamin D a day for men age 71 and older.
 Talk to your doctor about dietary guidelines that are appropriate for you.

 - Learn about erectile dysfunction or infertility.
 The conditions caused by hypogonadism can cause psychological and relationship problems.
 Know what to expect from these conditions and what to do if new or uncomfortable feelings develop between you and your partner.